cshaffer/cshaffer.github.io/_posts/2015-01-29-draper-decorates-assigned.md

 end
 {% endhighlight %}

-With the added benefit of being a little more ecapsulation friendly by not directly accessing the instance variable `@widget` in my views.
+Draper adds a helper method to access a decorated version of your assigned instance variable for you, providing the added benefit of being a little more ecapsulation-friendly by using the helper `widget` instead of directly accessing `@widget` in my views.

-If you're like me, you _might_ have learned your lesson.
+If you're like me, this makes you happy.

 [draper]: https://github.com/drapergem/draper
 [draper-readme]: https://github.com/drapergem/draper#when-to-decorate-objects